preloadtheme_travel_airport_airplane_child_toddler_luggage

 A happy couple with their toddler sitting inside the aeroplane.

-You can bring assistive devices and medication onboard Spirit Airlines for free, provided that they are packed separately from regular baggage items.
-These items must not exceed the prescribed dimensions and are not counted towards the carry-on allowance.
+You can bring assistive devices like wheelchairs or crutches and medication onboard Spirit Airlines for free, provided that they are packed separately from regular baggage items.
+These items must not exceed the prescribed dimensions and do not count towards the carry-on allowance.
+You should indicate that you’ll be bringing an assistive device when you make your reservation.

-For ease of process, you should indicate that you’ll be bringing an assistive device when you make your reservation.
-You can also travel with musical instruments and sports equipment, provided that they are securely packed and meet the airline’s size restrictions.
+You can also travel with musical instruments and sports equipment, provided that you securely pack them and that they meet the airline’s size restrictions.

 If you’re traveling with an infant on your lap, you can carry a diaper bag, car seat, and stroller at no extra cost.

-Spirit Airlines carry-on FAQ
+Spirit Airlines carry-on bag size FAQs

 To keep ticket prices affordable for all, Spirit Airlines charges travelers for larger carry-on luggage and checked bags.
 A personal item that fits in a purse or small backpack is allowed at no extra cost.